 One example is the case of a large DIY retailer.
+Our discussion about labor practices across the company’s operations was important for the portfolio manager of the RobecoSAM gender equality fund.
 Covid-19 had a positive impact on the company’s sales, which increased significantly due to people spending more time doing improvement work on their houses.
 However, the company has a very large base of employees working in its stores, including many migrant workers and female employees, with high turnover rates.
-We discussed with the company how it manages its workforce so as to ensure equal opportunities for employees across different job levels – an important component of the sustainability score assigned to strategies targeting gender equality.
+We discussed with the company how it manages its workforce so as to ensure equal opportunities for employees across different job levels – an important component of the RobecoSAM gender equality score.

 Another example is our engagement with two apparel companies which are important holdings for our consumer trends funds.
 Both companies embody best practices in their business segments (sportswear/luxury), so this led to positive comments in the ESG integration component of the investment case, positively adding to the rationale for holding these companies in the portfolio.

 Companies need to move from commitment to actual improvements

 Although we are seeing an increasing commitment from the sector to solve these issues, there is still work to be done in implementation.
 Several challenges need to be addressed when it comes to apparel supply chains and paying a living wage.
 First of all, there is a need to improve data availability so that companies are better able to understand what are the wage levels being paid by suppliers, and how that compares to living wage benchmarks.